(Editor's Note: This article was originally published June 1, 2011.)

 As part of the ACLU's "Don't Filter Me Campaign," students across the country have complained that the filtering software installed by the district was "configured to improperly censor websites advocating the fair treatment of lesbian, gay bisexual and transgender persons or reflecting the viewpoints of LGBT people."

 Overall, Jackson said the agency received more than 70 complaints from across the county about what the ACLU calls "viewpoint-based censorship."

 The letter states that the Gwinnett County school district recently activated the specific Blue Coat filter, which is "designed to discriminate against LGBT viewpoints and does not serve a legitimate pedagogical purpose."
 Oftentimes, these filters trigger prohibition of LGBT related content, considering them sexually explicit or pornographic, the ACLU said.

-“The administration at Brookwood High School has always been really supportive, but a few weeks ago the web filter system at our school was changed, and suddenly websites that I’d been using all year to plan activities for our gay-straight alliance club started being blocked,” said Nowmee Shehab, who recently graduated and was the president of the school's gay-straight alliance.
-“Students need to be able to find information about their rights and about suicide and bullying prevention, and now they’re not able to get to information that’s really important for them.”
+“The administration at Brookwood High School has always been really supportive, but a few weeks ago the web filter system at our school was changed, and suddenly websites that I’d been using all year to plan activities for our gay-straight alliance club started being blocked,” said Nowmee Shehab, who recently graduated and was the president of the school's Gay-Straight Alliance.

 If the school district continues to use the filers, the ACLU contends that Gwinnett County Public Schools would be in violation of the First Amendment and the Equal Access Act.
 The act allows for those students seeking to form gay-straight alliances to have equal access to school resources that are generally available to other non-curricular clubs.